omichels/omichels.github.io/_posts/posts/2024-02-19-terraform-override_for_local_development.md

 Or, and that would be an even better solution, just leave the for_each block untouched and move this to a new file and override the critical part.

-So, copy the file "foo-resources.tf" into "foo-resources_override.tf" and change the for_each block only in that file.
-Also add "*_override.tf" to your .gitignore
+Just copy the file "foo-resources.tf" into "foo-resources_override.tf" and change the for_each block only in that file.

-See full [example](https://omichels.github.io/terraform/for_each_sensitive_keys/for_each_sensitive_keys) with source code